Introduction

 #> M 6 18

-Additionally, 100 E. coli proteins were randomly selected, and an effect size of 10 was added to each.
+Additionally, 100 E. coli proteins were randomly selected, and an effect size of 10 was added to each in only one of the fake batches.
 The expected outcome is that only the UPS1 human proteins will be identified as truly significant, while none of the remaining proteins should show significant differences between the concentration groups.

 This scenario resembles a real-world case where the experiment involves unbalanced batch assignments or, for instance, an uneven gender ratio among the samples.